sap-tutorials/Tutorials/tutorials/hxe-rhel-server-apps-local/hxe-rhel-server-apps-local.md

 The command uses the `-y` which will assume that all question like using more space will be answered as yes.

-As the output may be long and not easy visualize, you can run the command again, you should be able to spot easily packages that can't install as properly installed ones won't get reinstalled.
+As the output may be long and not easy to visualize, you can run the command again.
+You should be able to easily spot packages that can't install properly.

 ---